 The colour kitchen

-It’s a little out of the way but the Maximus Brewery is well worth the bus trip or bike ride.
+It’s a little out of the way but the Brouwerij Maximus is well worth the bus trip or bike ride.
 You can visit the brewery, but it’s just as great to just sit outside in the sun and taste the seasonal beers or the specials on tap.
 The hoppy beers (like high hops or pandora) are my favourites.